450/speedrun.com/README.md

 I've created this repository following my comments on the site's current HTML at http://www.speedrun.com/The_Site/thread/ofyge with permission from Lighnat0r.

+Published demo pages can be demoed at http://450.github.io/speedrun.com.

 When referring to the *current* Speedrun.com I'm talking about the design on the 26th of March 2015.
 This document may be out of date, and hopefully will be out of date in the near future.
 This repository simply sets out to give the current developers an easy insight into how to fix current site issues.

 ---